 WHO I AM

 TAWNI HUNT FERRARINI is the Robert W. Plaster Professor of Economic Education at the Lindenwood University's Hammond Institute.
 Prior to arriving at Lindenwood University, she held an endowed chair and served as the Sam M. Cohodas Professor at Northern Michigan University (NMU).
 For twenty years she grew the footprint of the Center for Economic Education and Entrepreneurship regionally, nationally, and internationally.
 In 2015, she was called into leadership service and carried out the responsibilities as the president of the National Association of Economic Educators.
-Her teaching, research, and service focus on regional growth and development with particular attention drawn to the role of responsible and accountable individuals in overall growth and prosperity.
+Through her teaching experiences, research, and service, positive attention has been drawn to the important role of responsible and accountable individuals in overall growth and prosperity.
 Ferrarini specializes in technologically-enhanced instruction and has contributed to the redesign of Junior Achievement USA in celebration of its 100th anniversary, publishes numerous articles, and co-authored three books.
 Find Tawni Hunt Ferrarini on ResearchGate.